MazinLab/FROST/README.md

 frost record-temps snapshot          # Single reading to stdout
 ```

-Logs are written to `temps/YYYY-MM-DD_temperature_log.csv` (17 fixed-width space-padded columns covering all LS350 inputs and LS370 input 1).
+Logs are written to `temps/YYYY-MM-DD_temperature_log.csv` (17 fixed-width space-padded columns covering all LS350 inputs and LS370 input 1 device stage).
 Ctrl+C ends the recording.
-It is recommended to run this in a tmux pane.
+It is recommended to run this in a tmux pane if using CLI instead of the GUI.

 ---

 ## GL7 Sorption Cooler Cooldown

-The `frost gl7` commands automate the cooldown of a Chase Research Cryogenics GL7 two-stage ³He sorption cooler from ~3.8K to ~320mK base temperature.
+The `frost gl7` commands automate the cooldown of the Chase Research Cryogenics GL7 two-stage helium-3/helium-4 sorption cooler from 4K stage temperature (~3.6K) to ~310mK base temperature.
 The controller reads temperature data from the CSV written by `frost record-temps loop` and writes output percentages to the Lakeshore 350. **Temperature recording must be running before and during the cooldown.**

 ### Output map